 The SEL’s interior is neither as plush nor as sophisticated as the Limited; there’s no digital instrument cluster and a smaller (but wider) infotainment screen that I prefer to the higher-priced one.
 Not to worry, as there is a load of safety tech already built into the SEL trim, so no extra safety package option needs to be added.
 I might consider adding the Panoramic Sunroof for $1,000 if I had the money – it’s a nice feature that gives the car an upscale feel.

 Getting a 2020 Hyundai Sonata for about $25k seems like a great deal, especially with the new body style.
 This is a great highway car, one that I enjoyed driving from Dallas to Houston and back again a couple of times.
+If it ever breaks down, then I plan to bring it to a Mechanic in Telluride.
 If you’re looking at the Sonata, how would you build your version?
 Go ahead – give it a click.